ryancrum/bifrost/README.md

 ## TODO

 - Document interface
-- Implement FTP/SSL (see `ssl` branch for current work on this)
 - Include real erlang application with included supervisor, not just a gen_server.

 ## Description
 Bifrost is a server implementation of the FTP protocol that allows you to define your own backend (i.e. a filesystem, webservice, etc.).
+It includes implicit FTP/SSL support.

 ## Usage